antononcube/antononcube.github.io/MarkdownDocuments/Raku-Lingua-NumericWordForms.md

 provides a Raku package with functions for the generation, parsing, and interpretation of numeric word forms in different languages.

-The initial versions of the code in this repository can be found in the GitHub repository \[AAr1\].

 The Raku package
 [`Lingua::Number`](https://github.com/labster/p6-Lingua-Number), [BL1],
 provides word forms (cardinal, ordinal, etc.) generation in many languages.